 As a participant in the futures and options brokerage industry, Ironbeam is subject to extensive regulation under both federal and state laws by governmental agencies, supervisory authorities, and SROs.
 Such regulation continues to grow more extensive and complex, and regulatory proceedings continue to become more frequent and sanctions more severe.
 The requirements imposed by Ironbeam's regulators are designed to ensure the integrity of the financial markets, the safety and soundness of financial institutions, and the protection of clients.
-These regulations often may limit Ironbeam's activities by way of capital, customer protection and market conduct requirements, and restrictions on the businesses activities that Ironbeam may conduct.
+These regulations often may limit Ironbeam's activities by way of capital, customer protection and market conduct requirements, and restrictions on the business activities that Ironbeam may conduct.
 New legislation, rule changes, or changes in the interpretation or enforcement of existing federal, state and SRO rules and regulations, may directly affect the operations and profitability of Ironbeam or its specific business lines.
-In addition, the rules and regulations could result in limitations on the lines of business Ironbeam conducts, modifications to Ironbeam's business practices, increased capital requirements, or additional costs.
+In addition, the rules and regulations to Ironbeam's business practices, increased capital requirements, or additional costs.